TIBCOSoftware/ebx-container-edition/README.md

 ## Overview

-This repository provides a useful samples for deploying [TIBCO EBX® Software](https://www.tibco.com/products/tibco-ebx-software) on a [Kubernetes cluster](http://kubernetes.io/) using its [container form](https://www.docker.com/resources/what-container) (TIBCO EBX® Container Edition) and the [Helm package manager](https://helm.sh/) .
+This repository provides useful samples for deploying [TIBCO EBX® Software](https://www.tibco.com/products/tibco-ebx-software) on a [Kubernetes cluster](http://kubernetes.io/) using TIBCO EBX® Container Edition and the [Helm package manager](https://helm.sh/) .

-This repository include quick guides, templates, configuration examples, and scripts that you can extend or customize.
+This repository includes quick guides, templates, configuration examples, and scripts that you can extend or customize.

 This repository does not include TIBCO EBX® software, TIBCO EBX® Container Edition or any other third party software.

-**Note**: TIBCO EBX Software and TIBCO EBX® Container Edition are a commercially licensed products and are subject to the payment of license fees.
+**Note**: TIBCO EBX Software and TIBCO EBX® Container Edition are commercially licensed products and are subject to the payment of license fees.
 You must have a valid license to use them.

 ## Prerequisites

 - [TIBCO EBX® Container Edition](https://docs.tibco.com/pub/ebx/6.1.0/doc/pdf/TIB_ebx_6.1.0_container_edition.pdf?id=0) 6.0.15+
-- [Kubernetes](https://kubernetes.io/) v1.23+, a working Kubernetes cluster from a [certified K8s distro](https://www.cncf.io/certification/software-conformance/).
+- [Kubernetes](https://kubernetes.io/) v1.23+, a working Kubernetes cluster from a [certified K8s software](https://www.cncf.io/certification/software-conformance/).
 - [Helm](https://helm.sh/) v3+, for building and deploying the charts.

 **Note**: